magnNorth/funnelback-concierge/helper_files/README.md

 ### Step 5: Configure concierge JavaScript

 * Add the new sources to autocompletion.
 * Each new source can be added to concierge by defining a new data source that uses the correct collection and profile.
-The results can be templated from the same datasource configuration and all the metadata that was defined in padre\_opts should be available to use in the template,.
+The results can be templated from the same datasource configuration and all the metadata that was defined in padre\_opts should be available to use in the template.